 - When arriving at night, drive with your headlights on.
 Some people will tell you to only use parking lights to preserve others’ night vision, but too many drivers have run over tents and other things they couldn’t see in the dark.

 - Before entering a camp that’s not your own, even if you know its inhabitants well, greet them (“Hail the camp” or even “knock-knock” will do) and request permission to enter.
-It’s the equivalent of knocking on the door instead of barging in.
+It’s the equivalent of knocking on the door instead of barging into someone’s home.

 - Mug your camp’s gate if you like bards.
 Hanging a mug by the entrance to your camp is a sign that you welcome bards.
 Wandering minstrels will know there’s an appreciative audience in your camp, and stop in.
 You can tip them if you like, but at least offer them a drink.
 Some may have CDs to sell.